jimporter/bfg9000/doc/reference.md

 ### default(*...*)

 Specify a list of build steps that should be run by default when building.
-These are all accumulated into the `"all"` target.
+These are all accumulated into the `all` target.

 ### global_options(*options*, *lang*)